mpgarate/Artificial-Intelligence/README.md

 Logic generator and solver for a basic strategy game, written in Ruby.

 #### 4 - Naive Bayes Text Classifier
-Biography classifyer using Naive Bayes, written in Ruby.
+Biography classifier using Naive Bayes, written in Ruby.